Redirect Chains Explained

 How redirect chains form, why they're bad for SEO and performance, how to detect them, and how to fix them by pointing all redirects directly to the final destination.

-A redirect chain is what happens when URL A redirects to URL B, which redirects to URL C, which redirects to URL D. Instead of one clean hop from old to new, you get a chain of hops that wastes time, confuses search engines, and degrades user experience.
+A redirect chain is what happens when URL A redirects to URL B, which redirects to URL C, which redirects to URL D. Instead of one clean hop from old to new, you get a series of hops that wastes time, confuses search engines, and degrades user experience.

 A single redirect is clean: